Skip to main content

 However, communal provision is sometimes necessary and can be more advantageous where space is at a premium.
 It is vital that adequate space and arrangements for the storage and collection of waste and recycling are considered at the earliest stage.
 The design must take space requirements and the on-going operational arrangements into account.
 If you anticipate communal waste storage is required please refer to the section on flats.

-Most houses are required to have a 180 litre wheeled bin for residual waste and mixed dry recyclables bin, as well as a blue box for paper.
-These are emptied once a fortnight.
+Most houses are required to have a wheeled bin for residual waste and a mixed dry recyclables bin, as well as a fibre waste bin for card and paper.
+These are emptied once every three weeks.
 We also offer a weekly food waste collection via a caddy.
 Small houses and flats up to two bedrooms in some circumstances can have a set of three smaller bins.
 Annexes may also require an additional set of small bins depending on the use and occupancy.

 Back to top